gabrielponto/utils-js/README.md

 # utils-js
-A repository to maintain a JS file with global functions for my apps
+A repository to maintain a JS file with global functions for my apps.
+Write in pure javascript.